BenNeise/bennneise.github.io/_posts/2015-05-15-defining-the-clonefrom-attribute-of-a-blueprint-via-build-profile-in-vrealize-automation.markdown

 # Instructions

-## Optional ÔÇô Creating a "placeholder" template
+## Optional  - Creating a "placeholder" template

 One complication is that you must define a value in the **Clone from** property of the **Build Information** tab of the blueprint; despite the fact that it's just going to be overridden by a custom property.
 In order to avoid confusion, we using a "placeholder" VM template which we've named **UseCustomProperty**, this should make it clear to anyone else looking at the Blueprint, that we're setting the parent template via attribute.